 My academic expertise in high-performance computing is very strong.
 I am an experienced C/C++/FORTRAN programmer that understands low-level tools including the BLAS/LAPACK, the Intel IPP and MKL, compiler optimization, and MPI for parallelization.
 This has helped in the following projects:

-- I rewrote, compiled, and ran FORTRAN code for solving a stochastic dynamic program related to a corporate finance problem (for Ivan Marinovic).
+- I redesigned, rewrote, compiled, and ran FORTRAN code for solving a stochastic dynamic program related to a corporate finance problem (for Ivan Marinovic).
 Ultimately I ran the desired set of simulations in 1 1/2 days instead of over 30 days based on my improvements without code-internal parallelization.
-(The whole project took only 22 days.)
+(The full-cycle project took only 22 days.)

 - I have re-written matlab code in C (using the Intel IPP and MKL) to improve runtime performance as well as otherwise advised faculty on parallelization and acceleration strategy for their econometric structural modeling work, and regularly advise students or other research assistants on how to speed up their code or run it effectively in our infrastructure.
 I regularly provide programming advice that takes runtime expectations in the weeks down to days or even hours.

 I lead our efforts to monitor shared use of several hundred thousand dollars worth of on-premise computers.